AlexIoannides/aitoolz/src/aitoolz/resources/pkg_templates/README.md

 ### Developer Task Execution with Nox

-We use the [Nox](https://nox.thea.codes/en/stable/) for scripting developer tasks, such as formatting code, checking types and running tests.
-These tasks are defined in `noxfile.py` a list of which can be returned on the command line,
+We use [Nox](https://nox.thea.codes/en/stable/) for scripting developer tasks, such as formatting code, checking types and running tests.
+These tasks are defined in `noxfile.py`, a list of which can be returned on the command line,

 ```text
 $ nox --list